processone/ejabberd-api/README.md

    ejabberd stats registeredusers
    ```

-3. You can also try to call any availale command thanks to the generic `call` command.
+3. You can also try to call any available command thanks to the generic `call` command.
 Do not forget `-a` parameter for commands that requires admin rights.
 For example:

    ```bash
    cat register.json